February 20, 2018

 Photo: Clark + Walker Studio

-The Bridal Party shuttle/trolley/bus is one of my favorite parts of the wedding day.
+The Wedding Party shuttle/trolley/bus is one of my favorite parts of the wedding day.
 There is nothing like the excitement of the bridesmaids and groomsmen first getting together on the way to the wedding.
 These are the most special people in your lives and they are all there, excited and ready to celebrate your big day.
 The celebration once the bride and groom are officially married is truly unmatched!
 These rides to and from the ceremony and reception should be relaxed and exciting.
-Here are a few must haves to make your bridal party shuttle even more memorable:

 - A cooler full of ice-cold beverages!
 Pack the bride and groom’s favorite drinks to celebrate after the ceremony.
 Don’t forget small bottles of water – hydration is key on a long wedding day (plus you should have a water on the way to the ceremony, and a drink on the way out!)
 Don’t leave this until the last minute – make sure there is a designated person that is in charge of putting the cooler together so you aren’t scrambling right before it’s time to go.